 The building has now been restored.
 In December of 2008, the Bangor Elevator was granted the prestigious status of being placed on the National Register of Historic Places by the United States Department of the Interior.
 In 2009, Bangor Restoration was presented a Governor's Award for Historic Preservation.
 It was one of seven projects in the entire state of Michigan.
 The 95th Legislature of the State of Michigan presented a Special Tribute in February of 2009 to Bangor Restoration for its accomplishments in the preservation of an historic building.
 This Tribute was signed by State Rep. of the 8th District, Tonya Schuitmaker; State Sen. of the 21st District, Ron Jelinek; U.S. Congressman of the 6th Congressional District, Fred Upton; and Governor of the State of Michigan, Jennifer Granholm.

-The Bangor Elevator is now being rented out as a reception hall and community gathering spot during holidays until a business can be found to occupy the premises.
+The Bangor Elevator is now transformed into a micr-brewery.
+It is also rented out as a reception hall and community gathering spot during holidays.
 There is a full catering kitchen and enough tables and chairs to seat a capacity of 130 people.

 George, Andy, & Bob - State Capitol Rotunda

 11. Cutting Timbers

 16. The Backroom

 22. Interior Views

 31. Was it worth it?

 33. Stairways - Rear